United Farm Workers: Founding of the UFW

+In 1952, César Chávez met Fred Ross, who was a community organizer working on behalf of the Community Service Organization.
 During Chávez's participation in the Community Service Organization, Fred Ross trained César Chávez in the grassroots, door-to-door, house meeting tactic of organization, a tactic crucial to the UFW's recruiting methods.
 The house meeting tactic successfully established a broad base of local Community Service Organization chapters during Ross's era, and Chávez used this technique to extend the UFW's reach as well as to find up and coming organizers.
-During the 1950s, César Chávez and Fred Ross developed twenty-two new Community Service Organization chapters in the Mexican American neighborhoods of San Jose.
-In 1959, Chávez claimed the rank of executive director in the Community Service Organization.
-During this time, Chávez observed and adopted the notion of having the community become more politically involved to bring about social changes that the community sought.
-This was a vital tactic in Chávez's future struggles in fighting for immigrant rights.
+In the 1950s, Chávez and Ross developed 22 new Community Service Organization chapters in the Mexican-American neighborhoods of San Jose.